 The Traverse Board was used to record the direction a ship was sailing along with the corresponding speed of the ship for the same four hour period.

-He found a direct sea route from Europe to Asia, and was the first European to sail to India by going around Africa
+Portuguese explorer and navigator who found a direct sea route from Europe to Asia, and was the first European to sail to India by going around Africa.

 Vasco de Balboa is credited as being the first European to set eyes on the Pacific Ocean from the New World, which paved the way for Spanish expansion.